RobAndorville/ADVL_Utilities_Library_1/README.md

 **ZipComp** - used to compress files into and extract files from a zip file.

 **XSequence** - runs XSequence files.
 (An XSequence is an AL-H7™ Information Vector Sequence stored in an XML format.
 An Information Vector contains an Information value and a Location value.
-An Information Vector Sequence can be used to store processing steps, data sets and mathematical expressions.)
+An Information Vector Sequence can be used to store processing steps, data sets or mathematical expressions.)

 **XMessage** - runs XMessage instructions.
 (An XMessage is a simplified XSequence used to exchange information between applications.)